Skip to Content

 Missouri Missouri does not tax military retirement pay.

-Montana Montana allows a partial military retirement pay exemption depending on your income level and other stipulations.
+Montana Montana allows a partial exemption from military retirement pay depending on your income level and other stipulations.
 Contact the Montana State Department of Revenue to find your individual deduction amount.

 Nebraska Nebraska does not tax military retirement pay.